DijoG/DioGIS/README.md

   - Open any terminal, move to your working directory where all html and js files are stored, for example: *cd D:\DEV*.
   - Run your node (fileserver) file: *node dummy_fileserver.js*.
   - If you see the following line appear in the terminal: *Server running with CORS at http://localhost:8080*, you have successfully created a local webserver!
-  - Go to any browser and run any html files: *http://localhost:8080/dummy_MAIN.html*.
+  - Go to any browser and run any html file: *http://localhost:8080/dummy_MAIN.html*.

 ###  Important
   - The webGIS API appears only if the geojson files exist and their urls (for example: "http://localhost:8080/geojson/AOI.geojson") are set correctly (change the urls)!